aryasoni98/AI-Interview/README.md

 - Take a look at the Existing [Issues](https://github.com/aryasoni98/AI-Interview/issues) or create your own Issues!
 - Wait for the Issue to be assigned to you.
 - Fork the repository
-- Have a look at [Contibuting Guidelines](https://github.com/aryasoni98/AI-Interview/blob/main/CONTRIBUTING.md)
+- Have a look at [Contibuting Guidelines](https://github.com/aryasoni98/AI-Interview/blob/master/CONTRIBUTING.md)

 #### [Welcome to AI-Interview Discussions !](https://github.com/aryasoni98/AI-Interview/discussions)

 <div>

-### ❤️ Project Admin
+### ❤️ Project Member

  <table>
  	<tr>